claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 ---

 This guide explains how to use our “Flashy” tool to benefit from firmware and logic upgrades.
-It also documents USB drivers for inilabs devices.
+It also documents USB drivers for inivation devices.

 Our DVS128, DAVIS240 and FX3 prototypes have a programmable logic